AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Managing relationships with external parties such as start-ups and universities.
 This enables companies to benefit from external expertise but also to identify investment opportunities,

-• And acquiring and developing AI talent within the organization for long-term success.
+• Acquiring and developing AI talent within the organization for long-term success.

 What are the best practices for building an AI CoE?